THERMOMETER OF THE HEART

 Author and Professor

-Terry is Faculty Emeritus at Columbia International University, and now Adjunct Professor in Church Ministries.
-Married 50 years, he has two sons, a daughter-in-law, and a grandson.
+Terry is Faculty Emeritus and an adjunct professor in Church Ministries at Columbia International University.
+He and his wife Dolly have been married for 50 years and share two sons, a daughter-in-law, and a grandson.
 Terry writes about faith and depression at Penetrating the Darkness.
 His latest book, Oh God, I’m Dying!
 How God Redeems Pain for Our Good and for His Glory tells of God's sustaining grace in the life of co-author, Dr. Mark Smith, who is an effective Christian university president despite suffering daily pain from a near-fatal accident.